jceschin/jceschin/README.md

 ### Hi there! 👋

 My name is Juan Ceschin Guntsche.
 Full Stack Developer & Industrial Engineer.
 I'm an EU citizen living in Buenos Aires, Argentina.
-Currently working as a Frontend developer in Karvi.
+Currently working as a Frontend developer at Karvi.

 My featured personal projects: